POTs Replacement in 2024 (Read This First)

 Connected wiring: A 66-block has rows of metal clips positioned in four rows of 25 each, totaling 100 positions.
 These positions are used for connecting wires by punching them down onto the block with a special tool the carrier would be responsible for.

-Punch-down Process: The punch down process includes stripping the insulation from the end of the cable then using a tool to terminate the wire by forcing it into the metal clips on the block.
+Punch-down Process: The punch-down process includes stripping the insulation from the end of the cable and then using a tool to terminate the wire by forcing it into the metal clips on the block.
 This creates a secure electrical connection and will allow the signaling to work correctly.

 Bridge Clips: These are used on the 66-blocks to interconnect rows which allows the X-connect between the different rows for the signal routing and connecting various parts of the telephone network.